 - Be conscientious about use of space and only take as much as necessary

-- Park extra vehicles at the Rodeo grounds next door instead of next to your RV’s and tents
+- Park extra vehicles at the rodeo grounds next door instead of next to RVs and tents

 - Please leave marked FIRE LANES free of any obstruction

-There are four sets of bathrooms at the Fairgrounds, and two have showers.
+There are four sets of bathrooms at the fairgrounds and two have showers.
 There are also port-a-potties.
-The Logan Aquatic Park generously opens its doors to the riders to take advantage of their hot, sparkling clean showers, and is conveniently located right across the street.
+The Logan Aquatic Park generously opens its doors to the riders to take advantage of hot, sparkling clean showers, and is conveniently located right across the street.

 - Where can I stay in Logan if I don't want to camp?

-Hotels and motels fill up quickly, so make your reservations now.
+Hotels and motels fill up quickly so make your reservations now.
 For a complete listing of the hotels and motels in the area, please visit www.cachechamber.com/, and click on Visitor’s Guide.
-From there you will get a link to all hotels or “bed and breakfasts.”
+From there you will get a link to all hotels or bed and breakfast inns.

-- My family would like to come support me at the event, what can they do?
+- My family would like to support me at the event.
+What can they do?

-We need volunteers to help out with rest stops, lunch, SAG vehicles, etc. If a friend or family member would like to help at the event, they can register on this site as a volunteer.
-If you have questions about volunteering you can email email@example.com
+We need volunteers to help out with rest stops, lunch, SAG vehicles, etc. If a friend or family member would like to help at the event, they can register on this site to be a volunteer.
+If you have questions about volunteering, please contact Mike Henderson via email.